snehesht/blogposts/trash_can.md

 How many of you deleted the wrong file with the `rm` command ?

-Do you frequently delete the wrong file or folder using the `rm` command and spend the next half an hour trying to recover it ?
-This happened to me just now, I lost about a couple days of work, so I sat down and wrote a simple script to fix this problem.
+Deleting a wrong file or folder using the `rm` command and spend the next half an hour trying to recover it, that happens to all of us one time or another.
+Infact it just happened to me, I lost about a couple days of work at 3 AM, so I sat down and wrote a simple script to fix this problem.
 Even if `rm` catastrophes never happened to you, it's best to be prepared, don't you agree.
 The following script is intended as a simple fix to restore any lost files or directories.

+**Workflow**

+    rm == moves files to ==>>> ~/.trash/$(DATE)/
+    cleantrash ==> deletes the contents of ~/.trash

 #### Script

 In your .bashrc or .zshrc add an alias to override rm with the script filename.